storyprotocol/documentation/docs/Developers/typescript-sdk/mint-a-license.md

 > 💰 Paid Licenses
 >
 > Note that some IP Assets may have license terms attached that require the user minting the license to pay a `mintingFee`.
-You can see an example of that in the <a href="https://github.com/storyprotocol/typescript-tutorial/blob/main/scripts/commercialExample.ts" target="_blank">TypeScript Tutorial</a>.
+You can see an example of that in the <a href="https://github.com/storyprotocol/typescript-tutorial/blob/main/scripts/registerDerivativeCommercial.ts" target="_blank">TypeScript Tutorial</a>.

 > 📘 Max Number of Licenses
 >
-> If you're curious about setting the maximum number of licesnes that can be created from your IP, check out the [License Config / Hook](doc:license-config-hook) section of our documentation.
+> If you're curious about setting the maximum number of licenses that can be created from your IP, check out the [License Config / Hook](doc:license-config-hook) section of our documentation.

 ## Prerequisites